edgecase/glue.js/README.md

 # Overview
 `glue.js` is a general purpose hash/array observer for Javascript.
-It gives users the ability add listeners that executes a callback particular change occurs on a javascript object.
+It gives users the ability add listeners that executes a callback particular change occurs on a Javascript object.

-# Example
+# Basic Use
 Given the following object:

 ```javascript